-- If a member does not have a psychological evaluation, L.A.
-Care can provide linkage for a psychological assessment.

-Caregiver is able to submit a psychological evaluation and ABA recommendation from licensed provider (Recommendation must be less than two years old).
+If a member does not have a psychological evaluation, L.A.
+Care can provide linkage for a psychological assessment. psychological evaluation and ABA recommendation from licensed provider (Recommendation must be less than two years old).

-2. An ABA recommendation letter/referral from a primary care physician, psychologist, or medical
+An ABA recommendation letter/referral from a primary care physician, psychologist, or medical doctor.